 Definition of Straight Line Depreciation Method

-Straight line depreciation method is one of the methods used for depreciating the asset where the amount of depreciation is the same throughout the life of the asset which is to be charged per year in the income statement of the company and the amount of depreciation is calculated by dividing the difference of the value of asset and salvage value by the life of the asset.
+Straight line depreciation method is one of the methods used for depreciating the asset where the amount of depreciation is the same throughout the life of the asset, which is to be charged per year in the company’s income statement.

 Explanation

 It is one of the methods for charging depreciation.
-In Straight line depreciation method, the depreciation charged amount is constant throughout the life of the asset.
-Generally, it is calculated as the value of an asset less its salvage value divided by the life of the asset or the prescribed rate is determined for depreciating under the straight-line method say an asset is of cost $ 100,000 and depreciation is to be charged at 10% over 10 years.
+In Straight line depreciation method, the depreciation charged amount is constant throughout the asset’s life.
+Generally, it is calculated as the value of an asset less its salvage value divided by the life of the asset or the prescribed rate is determined for depreciating under the straight-line method, say an asset is of cost $ 100,000, and depreciation is to be charged at 10% over 10 years.
 So, the depreciation will be $ 10,000 every year.
-This method is considered the easiest method of charging depreciation and calculation of this method is also easy.
-On tangible and intangible, both types of assets, straight line depreciation can be charged.
-Amortization can also be done on straight line basis.
+This method is considered the easiest method of charging depreciation, and the calculation of this method is also easy.
+On both tangible and intangible assets, straight-line depreciation can be charged.
+Amortization can also be done on a straight-line basis.

-Salvage value is the estimated value which can be realized at the end of the life of the asset.
+Salvage value is the estimated value that can be realized at the end of the asset’s life.
 It is the minimum value which is like the sale of scrap.
-Life of asset is the expected life through which asset is expected to generate the revenue.
+The asset’s life is the expected life through which the asset is expected to generate revenue.

 How to Calculate Straight Line Depreciation Method?